umd-lhcb/ut-hw-doc/docs/burnin/burnin_sw_setup.md

 from running.
 After all codes are stopped, one can exit `tmux` panels by issuing the command `exit` within each panel.

+!!! warning
+    The `CtrlClient.py` should be stoped after a burn-in is finished, to avoid collecting idle MARATON current readouts.

 ## Scripts to run on `Julian`
 Yipeng will take care of that.
 The gist is that `DataServer.py` and another